Abortion in Sweden: History

-The Civil Code of 1734 formally introduced the death penalty for abortion, but there is no confirmed case in which this sentence was actually carried out: the attention was focused on infanticide rather than abortion, and the court cases were few.
-The reformed law of 1864 abolished the death penalty for abortion and replaced it with between two and six years of penal labour for both the patient who received the abortion, as well as for the abortion provider.
+The Civil Code of 1734 formally introduced the death penalty for abortion, although there is no confirmed case in which the sentence was carried out.
+Legal attention was focused more on infanticide than on abortion, and abortion-related court cases were few.
+The reformed law of 1864 abolished the death penalty for abortion and replaced it with between two and six years of penal labour for both the person who had the abortion and the abortion provider.

-During the second half of the 19th century, abortion court cases became more common and the issue became a part of public debate.
-A reform in 1921 replaced the penal labour with fines or a shorter prison term without penal labour for the patient, but kept the original penalty for the abortion service provider.
+During the second half of the 19th century, abortion-related court cases became more common, and the issue entered public debate.
+A reform in 1921 replaced penal labour with fines or a shorter prison sentence without penal labour for the patient, while retaining the original penalty for abortion providers.
+Between 1929 and 1933, around 21 patients per year were sentenced for abortion, the vast majority of whom received suspended sentences.

-Between 1929 and 1933, around 21 patients annually were sentenced for abortion, and the vast majority was given suspended sentences.
+Sweden's first law permitting legal abortions was passed in 1938.
+It legalised abortion only on a very limited basis, allowing the procedure on serious medical grounds, eugenic grounds, or in cases of rape, following assessment by the Royal Board of Health.
+From 1946, abortions could also be permitted on social-medical grounds.

-The first law on legal abortions was passed in Sweden in 1938 when the law legalized abortion on a very limited scale, and only on serious medical consideration, eugenical grounds or rape, after evaluation by the Royal Board of Health.
-From 1946 abortions could also be permitted on social medicinal grounds.
-During the 1960s, a successive change in Swedish society took place, and the general attitude towards sexuality, as well as abortion, became more liberal.
-This, among other things, led to an increase in the number of permitted abortions.
+During the 1960s, Swedish society underwent a gradual liberalisation in attitudes towards sexuality and abortion, which contributed, among other factors, to an increase in the number of approved abortions.

-The current Abortion Act (SFS 1974:595 with later amendments in 1995 and 2007) entered into force on 1 January 1975.
-It permits abortion on the request of the pregnant woman until the 18th week, and thereafter only in cases of severe indications of medical risk.
-After the 18th week, abortions can only be performed after an evaluation by the National Board of Health and Welfare.
+The current Abortion Act (SFS 1974:595, later amended in 1995 and 2007) entered into force on 1 January 1975.
+It permits abortion at the request of the pregnant woman until the 18th week of pregnancy, and thereafter only in cases involving strong indications of medical risk.
+After the 18th week, abortions may be performed only after assessment by the National Board of Health and Welfare.

-In 1989, the Board issued general advice on implementation of the law (SOSFS 1989:6).
-From 1 September 2004, these were superseded by new advice and policy (SOSFS 2004:4).
+In 1989, the Board issued general advice on the implementation of the law (SOSFS 1989:6).
+From 1 September 2004, this was replaced by new advice and policy guidance (SOSFS 2004:4).

-Since 1 January 2008, foreign patients – including asylum applicants, non-permanent residents, and those not registered in Sweden – are allowed to get an abortion in the country.
-During 2009, 132 such abortions were performed in Sweden.
-The National Board of Health and Welfare called this a comparably small figure, in relation to the total number of abortions.
+Since 1 January 2008, foreign patients, including asylum applicants, non-permanent residents, and people not registered in Sweden, have been allowed to obtain abortions in the country.
+In 2009, 132 such abortions were performed in Sweden.
+The National Board of Health and Welfare described this as a comparatively small number in relation to the total number of abortions.